BevanSmith/LLMs/README.md

 Other issues I found with other HuggingFace open source embedding models was xthat some were limited to only a few input tokens when inputting the question.
 So the current model I have seems to solve that issue.

+This project shows the use of LLMs, Embedding Models, Streamlit and VS Code.